aihphysics/aihphysics.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Alina, I'm a PhD Student
+I'm Alina, I'm a PhD Student from Glasgow, studying at Lancaster University.
+My research focusses around Quarkonium physics, more specifically, around extracting Gluon TMDs for the proton.
+I work as a part of the ATLAS collaboration and I'm stationed at the CERN campus in Meyrin, Switzerland.
+My interests include photography, video games, and good solutions to programming problems.
+Don't hesitate to get in contact!

 {::comment}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.